Morse Leads JMU To Thrilling Win

 As the first half wore on, Charleston stayed hot from 3-point range while Amadi provided almost all the offense for the Dukes, scoring nine points in the opening 10 minutes.

-Morse eventually got hot, scoring 14 points in three minutes, including JMU’s first two 3-pointers of the game, and his driving bucket with 5:19 to go made it a 34-32 Cougars lead.
+Morse eventually got hot, scoring 14 points in three minutes, including JMU’s first two 3-pointers of the game.
+His driving bucket with 5:19 to go made it a 34-32 Cougars lead.

 But Charleston, the Australian freshman Smith in particular, kept answering with a 3-pointer each time JMU got within a basket as the Cougars shot 9-for-20 in the opening half.

 The Dukes finally got over the hump late in the first half as Morse continued to score at will.
-Five straight points for the veteran guard gave JMU its first lead 48-45 with 50 second left in the period, which is how the opening half ended.
+Five straight points for the veteran guard gave JMU its first lead, 48-45, with 50 seconds left in the period, which is how the opening half ended.

 Charleston made sure to have a hand in Morse’s face as soon as he crossed halfcourt when the second half began, but that opened up space for Molson and Falden to get into the lane and JMU led by five early in the period.